ToolmanP/Thoughtcrime/pages/AppSystem.md

 - ### HandShake
 - HTTP Based
   logseq.order-list-type:: number
 - Use bidirectional keys to authenticate logseq.order-list-type:: number
+- logseq.order-list-type:: number
+  ---
 - ## Transaction Management
 - ### Container
 - In application architecture, a container is the runtime for proxying all the resources needed for a controller and its service to responce.